acidtib/tcg-upload/README.md

 # Ojo Upload Magic 🪄

-A Python script for uploading multi-split image datasets to Hugging Face Hub.
-This tool processes image datasets organized with nested directories for each card/class (train/validation/test splits) and uploads them as sharded parquet files to the Hugging Face Hub with proper dataset cards and metadata.
+A high-performance Python script for uploading multi-split image datasets to Hugging Face Hub with streaming processing, resume functionality, and incremental processing capabilities.

+## ✨ Recent Improvements

+**🔄 Resume Functionality**: Never lose progress again!
+The script now automatically tracks completion at split and shard levels, allowing you to resume interrupted uploads exactly where they left off.

+**📊 Incremental Processing**: New `--amount` flag lets you process only the first N classes, perfect for testing pipelines, building datasets incrementally, and managing large uploads in controlled batches.

+**🛡️ Enhanced Reliability**: Combined resume + incremental processing makes this tool incredibly robust for datasets of any size, from small tests to massive production datasets.

 ## Dataset Structure

-The script expects a nested dataset structure where each card/class has its own directory containing multiple images:
+The script expects a nested dataset structure where each class/card has its own directory:

 ```
 data/